 The company says that as the injured muscle in the diaphragm is strengthened, symptoms should disappear.

-Its studies have shown that training with IQoro has led to ‘significant improvement of long-lasting oesophageal dysphagia (swallowing problems) and symptomatic gastroesophageal reflux in adults’.
+One study found that training with IQoro has led to ‘significant improvement of long-lasting oesophageal dysphagia (swallowing problems) and symptomatic gastroesophageal reflux in adults’.

 An early and objective diagnosis of reflux, such as Peptest provides, opens the door to lifestyle changes, and future treatment.
 Peptest can also be used after reflux treatments to assess the success or failure of any treatment.
 Find out more about Peptest and order your Peptest home testing kit now.